kubos/kubos/docs/os-docs/working-with-the-bbb.rst

 /home/system/usr/bin
 ^^^^^^^^^^^^^^^^^^^^

-All user-created applications will be loaded into this folder during the ``kubos flash`` process.
-The directory is included in the system's PATH, so applications can then be called directly from anywhere, without needing to know the full file path.
+This directory is included in the system's PATH, so applications placed here can be called directly from anywhere, without needing to know the full file path.

 /home/system/usr/local/bin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-All user-created non-application files will be loaded into this folder during the ``kubos flash`` process.
-There is currently not a way to set a destination folder for the ``kubos flash`` command, so if a different endpoint directory is desired, the files will need to be manually moved.

 /home/system/etc/init.d
 ^^^^^^^^^^^^^^^^^^^^^^^